karolcholewa/blog/_pages/about.md

 permalink: /about/
 ---

-Hello! 👋 My name is Karol (Carlito) and this is my **martech weblog**.
+Hi!👋 My name is Karol (Carlito) and this is my **martech weblog**.
 Here I put down short notes, recipies, and code snippets that I found useful or interesting or both.
 Around 2018 *I was picked by the email marketing profession* to build and automate emails.
 This is how I started blazing the trail of the **Salesforce Marketing Cloud**.

 ## ★ Purpose